 - Parents must complete a pre-Baptism Instruction Class.

 - Prior to Baptism class, all required paperwork must be submitted to the Parish Office.
+This includes:

 - Copy of the child's birth certificate